 Growing up I had dreams of what I wanted to be.
 They were: Prime minister.
 A psychiatrist.
 A journalist.
-Adrianne Clarkson when she was host of CBC’s the Fifth Estate.
 A Broadway performer.
-An opera singer.
-These all felt like crazy ideas since my dad was a crane operator in construction and I had a stay at home mom.
+A world famous opera singer.
+These all felt like crazy ideas since my dad worked in construction as crane operator and I had a stay at home mom.
 To top it off, we lived in a town of 800 people in rural Ontario.
 But it turns out; these have not been crazy dreams at all.

 I started performing in musicals in my teens, and went on to train at Wilfrid Laurier University as a singer.
 At 22, I began my professional career singing opera and concert repertoire.
 I’ve continued with that path for almost three decades now.
 I have sung as a soloist in opera houses and with orchestras through out Canada.
 That dream went pretty well.